 - Interruptions break flow and lead to less creativity and stress

 - People process information in different ways and many need time to ponder a topic before responding.
-Synchronous communication favors a certain style.
+Real-time communication favors a certain style.

-Another issue that can arise with synchronous communication is prioritization; it can be hard to tell the difference between when something is urgent versus important.
+Another issue that can arise with real-time communication is prioritization; it can be hard to tell the difference between when something is urgent versus important.

 If everything is important, nothing is.
 Conversely when everything is urgent, important things can get dropped.
 Synchronous meetings tend to fuel urgency, which can be useful.
 However, reacting to everything as urgent all the time usually leads to sacrificing focus, both in priorities and in actual focus time.

-If you’ve worked in an office you’ve probably experienced a mix of communication that was primarily synchronous, and then using tools like email and Slack to communicate async.
+If you’ve worked in an office you’ve probably experienced a mix of communication that was primarily real time, and then using tools like email and Slack to communicate async.
 You may have felt this tension between urgency and importance, as well as a lack of focus time.

 But when some workers are remote, it’s reversed.
 You have fewer opportunities to communicate synchronously, and have to be much more intentional about how you communicate in general, and in what format.
 This can also lead to more focus time, and increased flexibility with when and how you work.